 - ECFMG certification (IMG Only)

-The program director and at least two additional faculty members will review applicant files.
+The program director and a division member will perform a holistic review of the applicant files.
 Invitation for interview will be based upon their recommendations.
-Interviews will take place in March each year.

-Eligibility for the pulmonary critical care fellowship requires a minimum of three years of ACGME-accredited residency training in internal medicine.
+Eligibility for the Critical Care Medicine Fellowship requires a minimum of three years of ACGME medical training in Internal medicine.
 Individuals accepted for a position in the fellowship program must be U.S. citizen, classified as a resident alien, or hold a J-1 visa.